bjbraams/calendars/qsd.md

 2025-07-01 to 05: [Workshop on New Challenges for Ab Initio Theory in Molecular Science](https://ncaitms.chem.uw.edu.pl/en/), Warsaw, Poland.

+2025-07-01 to 02: Theory for XFEL research in chemical and condensed matter science, London, UK.
+Announced on molecular-dynamics-news email list.
+Web page to follow.

 2025-07-06 to 11: [10th International Conference on Attosecond Science and Technology (ATTO 2025)](http://attox.se), Lund, Sweden.

 2025-07-06 to 11: [29th Dynamics of Molecular Collisions Conference (DMC 2025)](https://blog.umd.edu/29th-dmc/), Snowbird, UT, USA.